-Prostate cancer is the most common cancer in men in the western world, but only the third most common cause of cancer-related death in Europe and the fourth in America.1-3 This discrepancy is due to the diverse nature of the disease, with some cases proceeding aggressively and others remaining indolent for many years.
+Prostate cancer is the most common cancer in men in the western world, but only the third most common cause of cancer-related death in Europe and the fourth in America.
+1-3 This discrepancy is due to the diverse nature of the disease, with some cases proceeding aggressively and others remaining indolent for many years.
 Active surveillance protocols are intended for men with low-grade prostate cancer to safely remain untreated yet under supervision until disease progression is detected.
-Unfortunately, conventional ultrasound-based transrectal systematic biopsy, the current standard of care to monitor prostate cancer, is insufficient and even with repeated prostate biopsy every 6 to 24 months, pathology results often differ significantly with 37-48% of men with known low-grade cancer receiving a benign diagnosis on confirmatory biopsy.4-6 This high false negative rate highlights the insensitivity of the systematic biopsy procedure, which likely results in men with aggressive disease being misclassified and incorrectly included in active surveillance protocols instead of receiving appropriate treatment.
-Similarly, this false negative rate may also cause delays in determining disease progression.
+Unfortunately, conventional ultrasoundbased transrectal systematic biopsy, the current standard of care to monitor prostate cancer, is insufficient and even with repeated prostate biopsy every 6-24 months, pathology results often differ significantly, with 37-48% of men with known low-grade cancer receiving a benign diagnosis on confirmatory biopsy.
+4-6 This high false-negative rate highlights the insensitivity of the systematic biopsy procedure, which likely results in men with aggressive disease being misclassified and incorrectly included in active surveillance protocols instead of receiving appropriate treatment.
+Similarly, this false-negative rate may also cause delays in determining disease progression.
 Both of these results limit options for curative treatment and expose patients to a repeated invasive biopsy procedure with associated risks for morbidity.

-Multi-parametric MRI (mpMRI) and high resolution micro-ultrasound have both been proposed as novel imaging techniques that may improve patient care.7-9 While mpMRI has been well researched and demonstrated to improve accuracy in identifying prostate cancer compared to conventional ultrasound, it has still been found to miss up to 23% (meta-analysis mean 12.2%) of GS 7+ lesions.
-Additionally, it is highly dependent on operator expertise in both performing mpMRI as well as in reading and interpreting PI-RADS results, with one study reporting only 59% agreement for PZ lesions even amongst expert readers.
-Prospective studies of the positive predictive value and sensitivity have also raised concerns about bias in many of the retrospective studies demonstrating very high accuracy.
-Other drawbacks to the utility of mpMRI include significant capital and operational costs, workflow complexity, reliance on expert radiological resources, patient inconvenience, and lack of freely available MRI access.
+Multiparametric magnetic resonance imaging (mpMRI) and high-resolution micro-ultrasound have both been proposed as novel imaging techniques that may improve patient care.7-9 While mpMRI has been well-researched and demonstrated to improve accuracy in identifying prostate cancer compared to conventional ultrasound, it has still been found to miss up to 23% (meta-analysis mean 12.2%) of GS 7+ lesions.
+10,11 Additionally, it is highly dependent on operator expertise in both performing mpMRI, as well as in reading and interpreting Prostate Imaging Reporting and Data System (PI-RADS) results, with one study reporting only 59% agreement for peripheral zone lesions even among expert readers.12 Prospective studies of the positive predictive value and sensitivity have also raised concerns about bias in many of the retrospective studies demonstrating very high accuracy.13 Other drawbacks to the utility of mpMRI include significant capital and operational costs, workflow complexity, reliance on expert radiological resources, patient inconvenience, and lack of freely available MRI access.
 It therefore cannot yet be recommended as a replacement for systematic biopsy.
-Conversely, micro-ultrasound is a relatively new imaging platform enabling high resolution ultrasound which operates at 29 MHz compared to 9 - 12 MHz for conventional urological ultrasound.
+11 Conversely, micro-ultrasound is a relatively new imaging platform enabling high-resolution ultrasound, which operates at 29 MHz compared to 9-12 MHz for conventional urological ultrasound.
 This enables real-time spatial resolution of 70 microns, a 300% improvement over conventional ultrasound resolution.
-Micro-ultrasound also has PRI-MUSTM (prostate risk identification using micro-ultrasound), an accompanying evidence-based analysis protocol which was first published last year.
-While mpMRI is performed ahead of time and the resulting report or imaging data is then used to target biopsies under real-time ultrasound guidance ("mpMRI/Ultrasound

-Fusion"), micro-ultrasound maintains the existing standard-of-care urological workflow and uses high resolution ultrasound to guide biopsies in real time.
-Micro-ultrasound, however provides significantly improved imaging resolution over conventional ultrasound imaging thereby enabling targeting of these biopsies.
-This study aims to provide an early feasibility comparison of these techniques, to determine whether their sensitives are close enough to merit a broader study.
+Micro-ultrasound also has PRI-MUSTM (prostate risk identification using micro-ultrasound), an accompanying evidence-based analysis protocol that was first published last year.
+14 While mpMRI is performed ahead of time and the resulting report or imaging data is then used to target biopsies under real-time ultrasound guidance (mpMRI/ultrasound fusion),11 micro-ultrasound maintains the existing standard-of-care urological workflow and uses high-resolution ultrasound to guide biopsies in real time.
+Micro-ultrasound, however, provides significantly improved imaging resolution over conventional ultrasound imaging, thereby enabling targeting of these biopsies.
+This study aims to provide an early feasibility comparison of these techniques to determine whether their sensitives are close enough to merit a broader study.
 This study will also provide preliminary evidence for the combined use of these modalities for mpMRI/micro-ultrasound cognitive fusion.